The Jean Bart blocks an Emirati vessel smuggling oil. And go back to Toulon (v2)

 (B2) The frigate Jean Bart blocked an oil tanker last Friday (May 22).
 He sought to violate the arms embargo on Libya

-The Jal Laxmi, a United Arab Emirates oil tanker, was en route to the port of Tobruk, controlled by the forces of General Khalifa Haftar.
-This as part of a sale of refined products, according to the Bloomberg press agency.
+The Jal Laxmi, an oil tanker from the United Arab Emirates, was en route to the port of Tobruk, controlled by the forces of General Khalifa Haftar.
+This as part of a sale of refined products, according to the Bloomberg news agency.
 The French frigate Jean Bart blocked the tanker for several days.

 Return to Toulon